 Regulators in England

-• Care Quality Commission (CQC) - In England, the CQC is the independent regulator for the quality and safety of care.
+- Care Quality Commission (CQC) - In England, the CQC is the independent regulator for the quality and safety of care.
 This includes the care provided by the NHS, local authorities, independent providers and voluntary organisations in registered settings.
 CQC register most but not all types of care.
-They regulate:
+They regulate providers of:

-• Providers of healthcare services to people of all ages, including hospitals, ambulance services, clinics, community services, mental health services and other registered locations, including dental and GP practices.
+- healthcare services to people of all ages, including hospitals, ambulance services, clinics, community services, mental health services and other registered locations, including dental and GP practices

-• Providers of social care services for adults in care homes (where nursing or personal care is provided), in the community and in people's own homes.
+- social care services for adults in care homes (where nursing or personal care is provided), in the community and in people's own homes

-• Providers of services for people whose rights are restricted under the Mental Health Act.
+- services for people whose rights are restricted under the Mental Health Act

-CQC register care services under the Health and Social Care Act 2008 and associated regulations.
-CQC focuses on outcomes for people who use services and assess these using information from a wide range of sources.
+The CQC registers care services under the Health and Social Care Act 2008 and associated regulations.
+It focuses on outcomes for people who use services and assess these using information from a wide range of sources.
 This includes reports of incidents, as well as information from both people who use services, through inspections carried out by expert teams.
-CQC publishes information on its judgements including a rating to help people choose care; and taking action when services need to improve.
-CQC have a wide range of enforcement powers that they can use, if they find care services are not meeting fundamental standards.
-In particular they can prosecute, impose penalties, and otherwise secure improvements under the Health and Social Care Act 2008 (Regulated Activities Regulations) 2014.

 Regulators in Scotland

-• Healthcare Improvement Scotland (HIS) - Healthcare Improvement Scotland (HIS) was formed on 1 April 2011.
-The Healthcare Environment Inspectorate (HEI), which was set up in April 2009, is now part of HIS.
-HIS' focus is to reduce healthcare associated infection risk to hospital patients, to improve the care of elderly patients, and to regulate independent healthcare services through an inspection framework.
-HIS inspectors do this by carrying out announced and unannounced inspections in acute NHS hospitals in Scotland to check that the NHS QIS standards for older people in acute care and standards for prevention and control of healthcare associated infection are being met.
+- Healthcare Improvement Scotland (HIS) - HIS' focus is to reduce healthcare associated infection risk to hospital patients, to improve the care of elderly patients, and to regulate independent healthcare services through an inspection framework.
+HIS inspectors do this by carrying out announced and unannounced inspections in acute NHS hospitals in Scotland to check the NHS QIS standards for older people in acute care and standards for prevention and control of healthcare associated infection are being met

-• A Memorandum of Understanding has been agreed between HSE and HIS - has been produced on working arrangements between the two organisations.
+- A Memorandum of Understanding has been agreed between HSE and HIS on working arrangements between the two organisations.

 HSE has a liaison agreement with Scottish Local Authorities and the Care Inspectorate.
 The aim of the agreement is to describe and promote effective working arrangements between the respective organisations.

-Mental Welfare Commission for Scotland (MWC) - The Mental Welfare Commission for Scotland (MWC) promotes the welfare of individuals with mental illness, learning disability or related conditions.
-It investigates cases where it appears that there may be ill-treatment, deficiency in care and treatment or improper detention of any such person.
+Mental Welfare Commission for Scotland (MWC) - The MWC promotes the welfare of individuals with mental illness, learning disability or related conditions.
+It investigates cases where it appears there may be ill treatment, deficiency in care and treatment or improper detention of any such person.
 Following investigations, it can make and follow up recommendations.

 A Liaison Agreement between the MWC and HSE has been agreed to promote effective working arrangements and information sharing on areas of mutual interest.